NUS-CS2100DE/labs/docs/manuals/01/lab_01.md

 Here is a very quick overview of the steps in creating a design for an FPGA:

-1. **Write HDL code** <br>
+1. **Write RTL code in HDL** <br>
-This step is self explanatory.
-We must write HDL code to describe our design that we want to put on our FPGA.
+Register-Transfer Level (RTL) code is written in an HDL.
+It describes the system we want to design in terms of the logic we want it to represent.
+Of course, the first step in creating a design is to write the RTL code so that we can eventually put it on our FPGA.

-2. **Simulate HDL code** <br>
+2. **Simulate RTL code** <br>
 This is an extremely important step in the FPGA design flow.
 Unfortunately, it is also one that is super tempting to skip!
 As a designer, it is extremely important for us to use the simulator to make sure our design is logically correct before we proceed to the next steps.
 If we decide to skip simulation and testing, we risk building and uploading a full design that produces the wrong output - with larger designs, this could be hours or days wasted! <br>

 3. **Synthesis** <br>
-Synthesis takes our HDL code and turns it into a "netlist" - that is, it converts it into a set of connections between the different components available on our FPGA board.
+Synthesis takes our RTL code and turns it into a "netlist" - that is, it converts it into a set of connections between the different components available on our FPGA board.

 4. **Implementation**<br>
 Implementation takes our synthesised netlist and decides how the FPGA should be configured to implement that netlist.
 For example, it will choose the specific components to be used on the board (placement), and the specific wires that should be used to connect these components (routing).